dwyl/flutter-bloc-tutorial/README.md

 a notification could be shown to the user stating there is no internet connection.

+There are a few benefits for using `Bloc`:
+- the logic is *kept out of the widgets*.
+- it's easy to test logic and widgets separately.
+"When my state ix X, widgets should be Y".
+- we can *trace user interactions* made in widgets through **blocs**
+(we will talk about this in the next section).

 Before implementing anything,
 we need to *understand*
 how the `Bloc` library works.